mristin/bimprove-scenarios/ontology/continuous_plan_update/scenario.md

 2) compare the two plans (reconstructed plan and original plan) --> this is part of visual inspection!

 So multiple plans are possible: as-digitally-reconstructed and as-planned.

+--> This is directly related to digital_reconstruction scenario!!!

 ## Summary